nsomar/Guaka/Readme.md

 ### [Yes](https://news.ycombinator.com/item?id=3067434)

 ## Why?
+- **Easy to use**: With Guaka generator you can create your command line in 2 minutes.
 - **It can be statically linked**: No libFoundation, and does no rely on many third-party libs.
 - **POSIX compliant flag parsing**: Handles both short and long flag names.
 Flag names can appear anywhere.
 - **Create modern and familiar command line apps**: Inspired and aims to enable the creating of CLIs in the vein of widely used projects: Docker, Kubernetes, OpenShift and Hugo, etc.